Chapter Twenty Two

 On the weekends when the family would gather, Uncles Charlie and Jimmie would bring their guitars and entertain us late into the night.
 They were leaders of a Western music group called the “Sunset Valley Troubadors,” and played at various socials such as school, church and community picnics.
 No one knows whether they intentionally misspelled troubadours to take artistic license for uniqueness, or if it was an oversight.
 We liked to think that it was intentional.

-The summer Lea and I first met, 1961, my family moved from Hannibal to Louisiana, Missouri, about thirty miles further south on the Missouri River.
+The summer Lea and I first met, 1961, my family moved from Hannibal to Louisiana, Missouri, about thirty miles further south on the Mississippi River.
 I attended Louisiana High School my senior year.
 And, although I owned a 1938 Chevrolet 2-door coupe, which Dad bought for me for $60, I didn’t trust it to make the trip to Hannibal.
 So, on weekends that I couldn’t borrow one of the family cars, I took the bus from Louisiana to Hannibal, and walked to her house.

 I usually took a Saturday morning bus from Louisiana, and returned Sunday night, and would spend the night on the hide-a-bed in their living room.
 On those few weekends I would spend at their house, I loved visiting with her mom and dad about their memories at the Homeplace, and marveled at the simple life they led, the hardships they experienced, the challenges they overcame, and the love they had for their large, extended, family.

 Leona had lots of aunts, uncles and cousins who lived in the Ely street neighborhood.
 Her dad had five older sisters and two older brothers who lived within a few blocks, and her mom had two brothers who lived even closer.
 So, there was always a lot of visiting back and forth, people running errands for others, and a lot of ins and outs at their house.
 It was fun getting to know her extensive family and friends, and I began taking notes when I talked to many of them.